-SHOPPING IN STYLE COMMITTEE Tobina Norris\ Josey Norris
+SHOPPING IN STYLE COMMITTEE

-Anyone wishing to sell Clothing Construction in the Silent Auction must return an Intent to Sell Card to the Fair Office by noon, Wednesday July 24.
-There is no minimum ribbon placing to sell in the Silent Auction (refer to 4-H Silent Auction Special Rules, p.
-34).
+Anyone wishing to sell Clothing Construction in the Silent Auction must return an Intent to Sell Form to the Fair Office by 12:00 p.m., Wednesday, July 23.
+There is no minimum ribbon placing to sell in the Silent Auction (refer to 4-H Silent Auction Special Rules, page 35).